Christmas Towns with the Most Holiday Spirit | Reader's Digest - Reader's Digest

-These 10 Small Towns Have the Most Christmas Spirit
+10 Small Christmas Towns with the Most Holiday Spirit

 There may be no place like home for the holidays, but we’ve found 10 towns across the country where Christmas is celebrated with such joy that your family might want to start a new yuletide tradition.